For Amazon sellers, 2017 will go down as "the year of the intellectual property complaint."

 It became clear that some brands were not interested in letting other sellers list products on their listings.

-A member of my Facebook group FBA Today (Bver Vienneau) created a poll and asked members to share which companies they had received complaints from in the past.
+Last year, a member of my Facebook group FBA Today (Bver Vienneau) created a poll and asked members to share which companies they had received complaints from in the past.

 This was amazing insight and I felt it merited sharing outside of just my group (which you should join by the way).